 CAUSESAlthough this is a nerve problem, it is listed here because it rather consistently affects the extremities.

 Let the patient rest.
 Elevate the affected part.
 Place a cold compress on it, and change this every 20-30 minutes.
 Apply graduated tonic frictions, such as the wet hand rub, the cold mitten friction, or the cold towel rub.
-See the author's book, Water Therapy Manual (see order sheet), for further information on how to apply these treatments.
+See the author's book, Water Therapy Manual (see book store), for further information on how to apply these treatments.

 ENCOURAGEMENTLet your affections center upon God.
 Think of His goodness, and let His Spirit guide you into deeper obedience to His Ten Commandment law.